Water-Soluble Vitamins: C and B Complex – Explained

 - Fruits, vegetables and milk products, by comparison, do not usually supply much thiamine.

 The RDA has not been created for children.
-The table indicates instead the appropriate consumption, denoted by an asterisk.
 The appropriate consumption is similar to the RDA, but based on weaker proof.

 Deficiency is rare, but elevated concentrations of blood sugar may boost the elimination by urine of thiamine, boost its demands and boost the risk of deficiency.
 In reality, the concentrations of thiamine in individuals with type 1 and type 2 diabetes can be decreased by 75–76%.